That lemur on Craigslist? Don’t be fooled – it makes a terrible pet

 If you want a pet, choose a domesticated animal and not a wild or exotic one.
 But before bringing home a companion, do your research to make sure you’re prepared to meet its needs.
 Even seemingly “simple” domesticated pets like guinea pigs are social, herd animals that do better in pairs or groups and need plenty of space, enrichment, and a high-quality diet (hay, pellets, and fresh fruits and veggies) every day.

-2. Videos and selfies where humans and animals are in direct contact go viral all the time.
+Don’t “like” or share images of primates in human settings: Videos and selfies where humans and animals are in direct contact go viral all the time.
 After a clip of a ring-tailed lemur appearing to motion for a child to pet it accrued millions of views, there was a dramatic increase in Google searches for the phrase “pet lemur.”
 The next time you come across a video of a pet lemur in a bathtub, or a photo of a diapered ring-tail perched on someone’s shoulder, don’t share it.
+Guidelines released in January 2020 by the International Union for Conservation of Nature, a global authority on wildlife protection, explains how such portrayals fuel public misconceptions that primates are pets, playmates, and photo props.

 The Association of Zoos and Aquariums (AZA) defines pets as “animals kept by humans for pleasure or companionship” and estimates 15,000 privately owned non-human primates in the United States.
 These can be “easily obtained” by the general public through “online advertisements, pet stores, and roadside attractions.”
 The problem isn’t limited to lemurs, as “non-human primate species most commonly kept in personal possession include marmosets, tamarins, lemurs, capuchins, squirrel monkeys, macaques, baboons, and chimpanzees.”

 Official Position Statement: The Duke Lemur Center is against all trade in pet primates, and against the holding of any prosimian (lemur, loris, bushbaby, potto) as a pet.
-To learn more, please read our formal position statement on pet lemurs.
+To learn more, please read the DLC’s formal position statement on pet lemurs.